neoxic/lua-amf3/README.md

 value returned by the metamethod is used instead of the original value.

-A table (root or nested) is encoded into a dense array if it has a field `__array` whose value is neither `nil` nor `false`.
+A table (root or nested) is encoded into a dense array if it has a field `__array` whose value is _true_.
 The length of the resulting array can be adjusted by storing an integer value in that field.
 Otherwise, it is assumed to be equal to the raw length of the table.

 ### amf3.decode(data, [pos], [handler])
 Returns the value encoded in `data` along with the index of the first unread byte.
 Optional `pos`